11bus11/11bus11.github.io/README.md

 When people adopt cats it can sometimes seem a bit daunting to learn the most important parts in caring for a cat.
 That’s when “About Cats” comes into the picture.
 The website is meant to be a source of important information to new and old cat owners.
 Have you for example adopted a second cat and don’t know how to introduce them to the old cat?
 Just send in a question or check if the question has already been answered in the Q&A section.
 Or you might be wondering if you need to clip your outdoor cat’s claw.
 Then all you need to do is check the Care section of the website.
 This is a site for all the basic knowledge you need to care for a cat.
 ![Responsive Mockup](assets/media/am_i_responsive_about_cats.PNG)

+I want to note that the early commits are very undescriptive.
+My mentor made me aware of the problem, which resulted in me making more descriptive and informative commits.
+This means that the later commits are of way better quality than the early ones.

 ## UX (user experience)
 My goal with the ux was to create a page that was easy to understand and easy to navigate.
 I also did not want the colours to be too boring, while still feeling minimalistic.
 On top of that I find that rounded pictures and topic images that fill the whole width of the browser window looks nice and modern.
 It also makes a simple site look more interesting.